LuisJGOfficial/settings.lua-classic-unlocked/README.md

 # Is compatible with PC ports?
 Yes, of course this is compatible with every port of this game and, in fact, you can check every port of this game here: https://archive.org/details/angry-birds-fan-ports_20250816

-Well, this file only works with the PC ports because i don't know that this file works with the Android ports or maybe isn't functional with the mobile ports.
 # Is compatible with PC mods?
 Yes, this compatible too with the mods of this game and, again, the android mods isn't functional with this file